jabinx92/my-portfolio-website/content/about/index.md

   - Wix
 ---

 Hello!
-I'm Johnny, a software engineer currently working at Gap Inc. based in San Francisco, CA.
+I'm Johnny, a software engineer currently working at Gap Inc. located in San Francisco, CA.

 I enjoy creating things on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide functionality, performant experiences.